 Fast forward some years and shorthand was replaced with recorded audio.
 Then, computers were added.
 I eventually became a medical transcriptionist.
 I had experience in insurance and law as well.

 When my husband became disabled and unable to work, I couldn’t keep up with the demands of my 50-60 hour-a-week job and take care of him.
 I was paid well as an office manager at an employee benefits company, but I was unhappy and overworked, to say the least.
 I knew that there must be something I could do from home, and it occurred to me that my transcription skills would transfer well.
-I was right.
+How right I was!
 I applied and tested with a company and was hired as a medical transcriptionist right away.
 I also took on general transcription work.
 Legal transcription was added later.

 What is the difference between general transcription and legal transcription?

 General transcription is the practice of transcribing from audio and video files for all different types of industries (other than legal and medical).
 These might include academia, marketing, interviews, filmmakers, authors, among others.

 Legal transcription requires all of the skills necessary as a general transcriptionist with the added knowledge of legal terminology and documentation.